sroberts/sroberts.github.io/_posts/2015-05-15-mac-trick-pb.md

 > $ cat file.txt \| pbcopy

-And then I can paste that into any other app using ⌘+v.
+pbcopy takes data from standard in and saves it to the OSX clipboard.
+You can paste that into any other app using ⌘+v.
 This is great for grabbing the contents of files without having to open them in another application.

 ## <i class="fa fa-compress"></i> Put it Together